nagyist/opendialog-dev-environment/README.md

 - Make sure that "Use Composer Autoloader" is selected and add `/var/www/opendialog/vendor/autoload.php` as the path to script.
 - Hit Refresh next to the "Path to Script" field.
 If it correctly identifies the PHPUnit version installed you should be good to go.

+## Connecting to the Database

+You should be able to connect to the MySQL database from your local machine on port `3306`.
+The credentials need to match what is in the `.env` file.

 ## Working on OpenDialog Core